biiiig wip

 In June 1988, the Manics released their first single, Suicide Alley.
 Only 300 copies were made and only a third of those had actual covers - handmade with photos and newspaper cuttings by friend of the band and future member Richey Edwards.
 Suicide Alley is reminicent of classic punk and the influence of The Clash especially is clear.
 They sent the single off to everyone they could, accompanied by long, handwritten letters filled with slogans and hate for other bands.
 It didn't recieve much attention, but in August 1989, it was the single of the week in the music magazine NME, with Steven Wells writing, "Retrogressive, exciting and inspired.
 You'll probably hate it."
 A re-recording of the b-side Tennessee later features on Generation Terrorists.
 A review of their first London show was published in October 1989 in the Melody Maker, another music magazine, which suggested "they could become champions".

 Soon after the release of Suicide Alley, Richey joined the band as a second guitarist (despite having reportedly never played guitar before) and also joined Nicky with writing lyrics.
-While they started off in leather jackets, the Manics' first distinctive fashion started to develop here - a uniform of white jeans paired with shirts sporting spray-painted slogans like "picturesque", "terminal young thing" and "rock n' roll suicide".
+While they started off in leather jackets, the Manics' first distinctive fashion started to develop here - a uniform of white jeans paired with shirts sporting spray-painted slogans like "picturesque ruin", "terminal young thing" and "rock n' roll suicide".

 The Manics signed to Damaged Goods Records in 1990 and released the 4 track EP New Art Riot in June of that year.
 This earned them a few interviews, in which they began to make their attitude clear outside of their songs - in a Melody Maker interview in August 1990, Richey stated, "We've got to play ordinary venues at the moment but we dream of playing the rubble of London's palaces".